pbl64k/coursera-proglang-practice/section-6/section-6-problems.md

 Like Racket itself, MUPL (the programming language from this section's homework assignment) is essentially a superset of untyped lambda calculus.
-"Lambda calculus" may sound scary, but it's essentially a *very* simple programming language -- it really doesn't have anything in it, apart from function expressions and function application!
+"Lambda calculus" may sound scary, but it's really just a *very* simple programming language -- it doesn't have anything in it, apart from function expressions and function application!
 Of course, that makes it very inconvenient to program in, which is also why real programming languages usually supply all sorts of bells and